ChicagoDSA/haymarket/README.md

 text:
   en: # Style your text with Markdown
   es: # Add translations
+url:
-link: # Declare a link on this line to apply it to all languages
+  default: # Apply a link to all languages
   en: # Or add language-specific links
 ```